 If this is the case, you are likely to experience pain in your mid back, just below the ribcage.
 You can lie with a heating pad placed on this area to experience some relief.
 Hold it there or lie on the pad until you feel the pain ease.

-For those of you that have a mild UTI, the pain is likely to be localized to the bladder or genital area.
-Here, placing the heating bad on your lower abdomen is a good way to experience a warm relief from the pain.
+For those of you who have a mild UTI, the pain is likely to be localized to the bladder or genital area.
+Here, placing the heating pad on your lower abdomen is a good way to experience warm relief from the pain.

 The best time to use heating pads for a UTI is whenever you start experiencing pain.
 If you get UTI back pain or abdominal pain during the day, place a pad on the area until the symptoms subside.
 It’s also clever to do this just before going to bed as it can help you sleep with UTI discomfort.